cardano-foundation/cardano-rosetta/README.md

 :information_source: _Build a new image as per the [standard build instructions] if you need to recreate the container, otherwise the data will be dropped and restored again._

-:information_source: _The snapshot will not be applied if there is no prior `cardano-node` state, since the benefit of using it would be eliminated given `cardano-db-sync` rolls back to genesis under these conditions.
+:information_source: _The snapshot will only be applied if `cardano-node` is synced past the snapshot point, since the benefit of using it would be eliminated given `cardano-db-sync` rolls back to genesis under these conditions.
 For best results, ensure the node is close to the network tip prior to upgrading._

 #### 2. Re-sync From Genesis
 A _trustless_ approach to rebuild the DB, by syncing from genesis at the cost of an extended sync